Skip to main content

 • the development of a common evaluation framework to serve as a reference for diagnostic evaluations, together with the corresponding bodies of the education administrations;

-• the implementation, in collaboration with the relevant bodies in the education administrations, of the evaluations assigned to the MEFP by the regulations in force;
+• the implementation, in collaboration with the relevant bodies in the education administrations, of the evaluations assigned to the MEFD by the regulations in force;

 • the development of a common evaluation framework to serve as a reference for diagnostic evaluations, together with the corresponding bodies of the education administrations;

-• the development of the National System of Education Indicators, which will contribute to knowledge on the education system, as well as to inform decision-making by educational institutions and all the sectors involved in education.
-The education authorities of the Autonomous Communities will provide the Ministry of Education, Culture and Sport with the relevant data required;
+• the preparation of the National System of Education Indicators, which contribute to the knowledge of the education system, as well as to guide the decision-making by educational institutions and all sectors involved in education.
+The data necessary for their making are provided to the MEFD by the education authorities of the autonomous communities;

 • the carrying out of research and evaluation studies of the education system, as well as the dissemination of the information and knowledge offered by these actions and by national and international evaluations;